The Science Behind SDI

 15+ peer-reviewed papers

-Vacuum Disc Phenomenon
+Intervertebral Vacuum Phenomenon

 Finding

-The presence of IVP in degenerative disc disease is a sign of segmental instability
+The presence of IVP in degenerative disc disease is a sign of segmental instability.

 Clinical Impact

-This is important for planning spinal fusion surgery
+This is important for planning spinal fusion surgery.

 12+ peer-reviewed papers